WTMAD-4: A Fair Weighting Scheme for GMTKN55: Results and Discussion

-To determine the contributions of each subset to the overall WTMAD-$N$ values, we first calculated the mean MAD for each GMTKN55 subset by averaging the MAD values across a set of minimally empirical XDM(BJ)- and D3(BJ)-corrected functionals.
-Specifically, we considered the twelve XDM(BJ)-corrected functionals listed in the methods section, and seven D3(BJ)-corrected functionals (PBE, revPBE, PBE0, B3LYP, BHLYP, HSE06, and LC-$\omega$PBEh) for which the data was obtained from Ref~\citenum{goerigk2017look}.
-This provides representation from GGA, global hybrid, and range-separated hybrid functionals, as well as from two different dispersion corrections.
-These mean MADs were then used to compute the percent contributions of each component benchmark to the overall WTMAD-1, WTMAD-2, and WTMAD-3 for the entire GMTKN55.
+To determine the contributions of each subset to the overall WTMAD-$N$ values, we first calculated the mean MAD ($\overline{\text{MAD}}_i$) for each GMTKN55 subset by averaging the MAD values across the set of 115 dispersion-corrected functionals.
+These mean MADs were then used to compute a single representative WTMAD-$N$ value via Eqns.~\ref{eq:wtmad1}-\ref{eq:wtmad3}.
+Using these WTMAD-$N$'s and the $\overline{\text{MAD}}_i$'s, the percent contributions of each component benchmark to the overall WTMAD-1, WTMAD-2, and WTMAD-3 were evaluated for the entire GMTKN55.
 The results are collected in Table~\ref{tab:wtmadpercent} and show that none of these treatments fairly weight all subsets.

 All three previously-proposed WTMAD schemes result in a number of benchmarks having a disproportionately large contribution to the overall WTMAD, while others have near-zero contribution.
-The largest disparity was observed for \mbox{WTMAD-2}, where BH76 contributes 10.26\% of the total, while DIPCS10 and IL16 contribute only 0.04\% and 0.05\%, respectively -- a $>$200-fold difference in scale.
+The largest disparity was observed for \mbox{WTMAD-2}, where BH76 contributes 9.89\% of the total, while DIPCS10 and IL16 contribute only 0.04\% and 0.06\%, respectively; this is a ca.\ 200-fold difference in scale.
 Upon review, we determined that calculating weights based on the MAD relative to the reference energy, $\overline{|\Delta E|}_{i}$, was not representative.
-For example, IL16's average reference energy is 109.04 kcal/mol, which is 184 times larger than its mean MAD across our methods of 0.59 kcal/mol.
-There also exist cases where the inverse is true and the ratio is small, causing over-contribution from subsets such as BH76, which has an average reference energy of 18.61 kcal/mol and a mean MAD of 4.81 kcal/mol.
+For example, IL16's average reference energy is 109.04 kcal/mol, which is 170 times larger than its mean MAD across our methods of 0.64 kcal/mol.
+There also exist cases where the inverse is true and the ratio is small, causing over-contribution from subsets such as BH76, which has an average reference energy of 18.61 kcal/mol and a mean MAD of 4.07 kcal/mol.
 Although dynamic weights allow for easy expansion and transferability to other benchmarks, we could not find a dynamic weighting scheme that fairly represented all systems within GMTKN55.